 To Make the Filling

-- Discard the tough core of the green cabbage leaves.
+- Discard the tough core of 2 leaves cabbage (green).
 Cut the leaves into julienned pieces.

-- Repeat with the red cabbage: Discard the tough core of the red cabbage leaves and cut the leaves into julienned pieces.
+- Repeat with ⅛ head red cabbage: Discard the tough core of the red cabbage leaves and cut the leaves into julienned pieces.
 Then, mince into small pieces.

-- Put the minced green and red cabbage in a bowl and add the salt.
+- Put the minced green and red cabbage in a bowl and add 1 tsp Diamond Crystal kosher salt.
 Rub the salt into the cabbage with your hands and set aside until it releases its liquid.

-- Cut the carrot into slabs, then sticks, and mince them.
+- Cut 2 inches carrot into slabs, then sticks, and mince them.

-- Cut the green onions into white and green parts.
+- Cut 2 green onions/scallions into white and green parts.
 Save the green part for garnish.
 Mince the white part into small pieces for the filling.

-- Cut off and discard the root end of the king oyster mushrooms.
+- Cut off and discard the root end of 4 king oyster mushrooms (eringi).
 Cut the mushrooms into sticks and then mince them.

-- Discard the stems of the shiitake mushrooms.
+- Discard the stems of 2 shiitake mushrooms.
 Cut the mushroom caps into strips, and then mince them.

 - To a large bowl, add the onion, two kinds of mushrooms, carrots, and white part of the green onions.
-Then, add the minced garlic (I use my garlic press here).
+Then, mince or press 1 clove garlic (I use my garlic press here) and add it to the bowl.

-- Squeeze the liquid from the cabbage.
+- Squeeze and discard the liquid from the cabbage.
 Add the cabbage to the bowl with the other ingredients.

 - Remove the paper towel and slice the tofu into thin slabs roughly ⅛ inch (3 mm) thickness (pencil width).